Chicken production in Canada | Broiler chickens | Meat chickens

 What are the main concerns for broiler chicken welfare?

-Broiler chickens have been bred to grow as quickly as possible; over four times as fast as they did only 50 years ago.
+Broiler chickens have been bred to grow as quickly as possible, over four times as fast as they did only 50 years ago.
 While faster growth means more efficient meat production and more birds raised in the same amount of time, it comes at a painful cost to the birds.
 With such a focus on rapid growth, especially in the breast muscles, these top-heavy birds may get to the point where their legs can no longer support their body weight, leading to lameness.
-They suffer from breast blisters, leg and feet deformities that may eventually lead to death.
+These chickens then struggle to move around the barn to access food and water.
+They suffer from breast blisters and leg and foot deformities that cause pain and may lead to death.

 While the causes of feather pecking and cannibalism are not clear, it is known that these behaviours cause pain and distress to affected birds.
-A variety of factors are thought to influence this behaviour, including high stocking density, inability to perform natural behaviours, and poor air quality or lighting programs.
+Various factors are thought to influence this behaviour, including high stocking density, inability to perform natural behaviours, and poor air quality or lighting programs.

 Support a better life for broiler chickens

 By choosing higher-welfare food products, you can help broiler chickens lead better lives and support the farmers who care for them.
-Learn more about shopping for higher-welfare chicken products.
+Learn more about shopping for higher-welfare food.

-We are always working to build a better future for farm animals in B.C. and across Canada, but we need your help.
-Help us speak for farm animals by taking action.
+We are always working to build a better future for farmed animals in B.C. and across Canada, but we need your help.
+Take action for farmed animals today.

 Additional resources